The WWF is run at a local level by the following offices...

 What is the issue?

-Environmental risks and opportunities are becoming increasingly important to financial decision-making.
-Some actors in the finance sector have made tremendous strides in their approach to incorporating environmental risks in their business models and there is growing interest in the investment opportunities shaped within frameworks like the Sustainable Development Goals, the Paris Agreement and the principles of a circular economy.
+A few actors in the finance sector have made tremendous strides in their approach to incorporating environmental risks in their business models.
+We are also starting to see a growing interest in the investment opportunities shaped within frameworks like the Sustainable Development Goals, the Paris Agreement on climate change and the principles of a circular economy.

 What are we doing?

 WWF works to integrate environmental, social and governance risks and opportunities into mainstream finance and redirect financial flows to support global sustainable development.